heuristic-solver/web-research-agent/README.md

 # Web Research Agent

-This is a smart research assistant that automates the process of findinig and summarizing information online for you.
+This is a smart research assistant that automates the process of finding and summarizing information online for you.

 For no installation ease of use try the agent out from hugging face --> https://huggingface.co/spaces/heuristic-solver/web_res_agent_joel